MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureConfiguration.md

       /List<FeatureSymbol> selectedFeatures;
   }
   ```
+  The FC language does not reuse the `DiagramSymbol` of the
+  [BasicSymbols][BasicSymbols MLC] language component.
+This is due to the fact
+  that `FeatureConfigurationSymbols` have attributes of the feature diagram and the selected
+  features that the `DiagramSymbol` does not provide.

 #### Symbols exported by FC in the stored symboltable:
 No symbols are exported from an FC model.